 There are short term placements for 2 weeks, 4 weeks and 8 weeks throughout the year for UK and non- UK volunteers.
-Please see the calendar for dates attached to this email.

 Long term placements run for 12 months and start every October.
-Volunteers can choose from a range of placements in which their project will focus in: Primate Care x4 (3 UK and 1 non-UK participants) , Education and Fundraising x1 (UK participants) and Site and Sustainability x 1 (only non-UK participants)
+Volunteers can choose from a range of placements in which their project will focus in: Primate Care x 4 (3 UK and 3 non-UK participants), Admin x 1 and Site and Sustainability x 1 and Volunteer Coordinator Assistant.